artie-labs/website_assets/blogs/history_table/blog.md

 ## Snapshots vs CDC

 A common way for companies to create variations of history tables is to perform regular snapshots of their current table.
 An example could be to take a daily snapshot.
-However, an obvious downside is that **only daily changes are recorded and intraday changes are lost**.
+However, an obvious downside is that **only daily changes are recorded and intraday changes are lost.**

-One major benefit of leveraging CDC is that **every single mutation is captured**, which provides a comprehensive view of all your data mutations.
+One major benefit of leveraging CDC is that **every single mutation is captured,** which provides a comprehensive view of all your data mutations.

 ## What are slowly changing dimension tables?